StetHD/tarifa-book/configurations/index.md

 ##### configurations_mixins

-Configuration can be extended from one defined in the attribute `configurations_mixins` by using `extend`.
+A configuration can be extended from one defined in the `configurations_mixins` attribute by using `extend`.

 An example of the extension mechanism in action: